ntclick/coincheckgo/README.md

 ---

-**Note**: Hiện tại chạy trên Sepolia Testnet.
-Cần Sepolia ETH và MetaMask để sử dụng.
+**Note**: Runs on Sepolia Testnet.
+You’ll need Sepolia ETH and MetaMask to use the app.